aponomy/senior-ai-mvp/README.md

 # senior-ai-mvp

+**The Accessible Gateway to the AI Ecosystem for Elderly Users**

-An AI assistant application designed specifically for elderly users, featuring an object-based dashboard architecture with React frontend and Cloudflare Pages backend.
+An AI assistant application that makes thousands of AI services (ChatGPT, Midjourney, Perplexity, etc.) accessible through one elderly-optimized interface.
+Features an object-based dashboard architecture with React frontend and Cloudflare Pages backend.

 ## Overview

+Senior AI is an **accessibility layer for the entire AI ecosystem**, designed for elderly users who find today's AI tools too hard to find, understand, or use.
+We reimagine AI conversation interfaces to be empowering, not overwhelming—enabling users to:

+- **Create**: Generate images, videos, presentations, written works
+- **Learn**: Research topics, explore interests, discover knowledge
+- **Connect**: Communicate, collaborate, share memories
+- **Execute**: Banking, healthcare, government, shopping (14+ life domains)

-This application reimagines AI conversation interfaces to be more accessible and intuitive for elderly users.
-Instead of traditional endless chat scrolls, it features innovative conversation summarization, progressive information disclosure, and a clear visual hierarchy that helps users maintain context and navigate their AI interactions with confidence.
+Instead of traditional endless chat scrolls, we feature **Conversation Atlas** — our breakthrough multi-resolution conversation interface with progressive disclosure, intelligent summarization, and clear visual hierarchy that helps users maintain context and navigate their AI interactions with confidence.

+### Conversation Atlas

+**Conversation Atlas** is our proprietary technology that transforms long conversations into a clear, zoomable map.
+Users always see three views at once: the big picture of topics, the key points of selected topics, and full messages only when needed.
+It's organized along three axes:
+- **Time**: Progressive column reveal as conversations mature
+- **Detail**: Five resolution levels from topic clusters to full messages
+- **Intent**: Separation of regular conversations, functions, and meta-conversations

+This enables 30+ turn context retention (vs 3-5 turns in mainstream assistants) with 70% reduction in re-reading.
+Grounded in W3C Cognitive Accessibility guidelines and ISO 21801 standards.

 ## Architecture